JuliaEarth/GeoIO.jl/README.md

 ### Supported formats

 To see the formats supported by GeoIO.jl, use the `formats` function.
-Below is the output generated on March 1st, 2025:
+Below is the output generated on May 9, 2025:

 ```julia
 julia> GeoIO.formats()